CNA Explains: What the new voluntary CPF life-cycle investment scheme means for you

 Details on projected returns from the new scheme are not available yet.

-In general, potential returns on investments should be commensurate with the risk of the underlying assets, CPF said.
+In general, potential returns on investments should be commensurate with the risk of the underlying assets, the CPF Board said.

 From March, the CPF Board will engage the industry on the product specifications and invite expressions of interest.
 It will work with independent investment consultants to evaluate applications.

-Providers will be required to provide details that include illustrative returns matching the products' risk profiles, CPF said.
+Providers will be required to provide details that include illustrative returns matching the products' risk profiles, the CPF Board said.

 DBS’ Mr Ling said such diversified solutions, which are also offered at DBS, are expected to generate about 5 to 6 per cent returns, annualised over the long term.
 This accounts for strong years and average ones, he added.